AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * Legal Costs: The User shall bear the costs associated with any legal actions, including but not limited to attorney's fees and court costs, initiated by the person/company/organisation that owns the target application or the Licensor to address the cheating, cheat evasion, or distribution of cheats.

-* Profits from Distribution: The User shall be liable for compensating the person/company/organisation that owns the target application or the Licensor for any profits gained from the distribution of cheats, as well as any financial benefits accrued through cheat sales and distribution.
+* Profits from Distribution: The User shall be liable for compensating the person/company/organisation that owns the target application or the Licensor for any profits gained from the distribution of cheats or cheat evasions, as well as any financial benefits accrued through cheat or cheat evasions sales and distribution.

 * Reputation Damage: If the cheating, cheat evasion, or distribution of cheats activities result in damage to the reputation of the person/company/organisation that owns the target application or the Licensor, the User shall be liable for compensating them for any harm to their reputation.

-* Mitigation Costs: The User shall cover the costs incurred by the person/entity that owns the target application and the Licensor in their efforts to mitigate and prevent the effects of cheating, cheat evasion, and the distribution of cheats.
+* Mitigation Costs: The User shall cover the costs incurred by the person/company/organisation that owns the target application and the Licensor in their efforts to mitigate and prevent the effects of cheating, cheat evasion, and the distribution of cheats.

 The determination of compensatory damages shall be made by a court of competent jurisdiction, and the User shall be legally bound to fulfill their obligations regarding such damages.
 The User understands that the Licensor and the person/company/organisation that owns the target application reserve the right to pursue any available legal remedies to enforce these compensatory damages.